patdec/ruby-debug-passenger/README.md

 # ruby-debug-passenger

+---

+**Warning:** This project is no longer maintained and [may not work](https://github.com/davejamesmiller/ruby-debug-passenger/issues/3) any more.

+---

 ## Background
 I wanted to use Phusion Passenger as an Apache module (not standalone) but still be able to use the interactive Ruby debugger.